+To find the one nearest to you just click here.
+Compassion in World Farming.
+Project Jonah New Zealand - Caring for whales, dolphins and seals.
+IUCN SSC – Cetacean Specialist Group.
+Vaquita (Phocoena sinus).
 Photos taken under permit (Oficio No. DR/488/08 from the Comisión Nacional de Áreas Naturales Protegidas (CONANP/Secretaría del Medio Ambiente y Recursos Naturales (SEMARNAT), within a natural protected area subject to special management and decreed as such by the Mexican Government.

 Photo Credit: Thomas A. Jefferson.
 Last Updated: 10th March 2015.
 Vaquita Captive Breeding Statement. ©Todd Pusser/All rights reserved The issue of possible live-captures and ex-situ conservation (generally known as captive breeding) of the vaquita has recently been much talked about and debated.
 This results from the 2016 CIRVA report, which for the first time, recommended evaluation of the prospects and steps needed for captive breeding of the species, as part of the conservation plan.

 Pan African Sanctuary Alliance.
 Welcome to Mutt Muffs!
 Low-frequency Sound and Marine Mammals: Current Knowledge and Research Needs.
 American Wild Horse Preservation Campaign.
 Injuries, abortions, trauma and death are the common results of wild horse round-ups (or “gathers,” to use a placating euphemism).
 Read Wild Horses the Stress of Captivity, a report by Dr.

 Bruce Nock.
 The Bureau of Land Management (BLM) claims a mortality rate of 0.5% in connection with captures.
 The agency is able to claim such a low mortality rate because it attributes to natural causes most injuries/deaths sustained during round-ups (e.g., Paymaster, NV, 2006: although 21 horses were euthanized on site, BLM claimed a zero mortality rate for the round-up).
 Few deaths are ever deemed by officials a “result” of the removal operations, and injury statistics are simply omitted.
 The Case for Phasing Out Experiments on Primates - Ethics of Medical Research...
 Cruelty Free International.
 "I think that they don't really like being cooked in the oven" Chicago Animal Adoptions and Pet Adoptions, Chicago Vet Clinic, Lost Dog.
 Do Cosmetic Companies Still Test on Live Animals?
 Home » PAWS.
 Animal Experiments.
 With grateful thanks to BUAV and PETA for use of the footage in this film.

 Each year inside British laboratories, nearly 4 million animals are experimented on.
 Every 8 seconds, one animal dies.
 Cats, dogs, rats, mice, guinea pigs, rabbits, primates and other animals are used to test new products, to study human disease and in the development of new drugs.
 They are even used in warfare experiments.
+Animal Aid opposes animal experiments on both moral and scientific grounds.
+To imprison animals and deny them their freedom to express natural instincts and to deliberately inflict physical pain in the name of science is unacceptable.
+Read more Science Corrupted Animal Aid's latest report, Science Corrupted, reveals the shocking scale and nature of research conducted on genetically modified mice.
+Read more about our report in the use of GM mice in medical research Charities and Animal Testing Read more about health charities and animal testing.
 Factoryfarming.org.
 Humane Society International : Humane Society International.
 Iprescue.
 International Primate Protection League ~ IPPL.